offensive-packaging/documentation/aflplusplus/index.md

  AFL_NO_CPU_RED: avoid red color for showing very high cpu usage
  AFL_NO_FORKSRV: run target via execve instead of using the forkserver
  AFL_NO_SNAPSHOT: do not use the snapshot feature (if the snapshot lkm is loaded)
+ AFL_NO_STARTUP_CALIBRATION: no initial seed calibration, start fuzzing at once
  AFL_NO_UI: switch status screen off
  AFL_PATH: path to AFL support binaries
  AFL_PYTHON_MODULE: mutate and trim inputs with the specified Python module